un3481/exgooglenews/README.md

 The `allinurl:` query term restricts search results to documents that contain all of the query words in the document URL.
 To use the `allinurl:` query term, include allinurl: at the start of your search query.

 **Tip**.
-If you want to build a near real-time feed for a specific topic, use `when='1h'`.
+If you want to build a near real-time feed for a specific topic, use `when: "1h"`.
 If Google captured fewer than 100 articles over the past hour, you should be able to retrieve all of them.

 Check the [Useful Links](notion://www.notion.so/Google-News-API-Documentation-b95117b9ecd94076bb1d8cf7c2957d78#useful-links) section if you want to dig into how Google Search works.